tarun-ssharma/portfolio/content/posts/2020-05-12-github-pages-site-using-jekyll.md

 ---
-title: "2020 05 12 Github Pages Site Using Jekyll"
+title: "How to create a Github Pages Site Using Jekyll"
 date: 2020-09-18T15:31:31+05:30
 draft: true
 weight: 1
 categories: jekyll github-pages github-personal-website
 excerpt_separator: <!--more-->
+hero: /images/posts/jekyll.png
 ---
 **TL;DR** Recently I learned how to build my own free personal website with the help of Github.
 This requires no web hosting or CMS of any kind.
 Just follow the 7 steps that I’ll cover below.
 <!--more-->